How Do Intruder Alarm Systems Work?

 An external burglar alarm siren, pictured below, is a siren that must be located on the outside of the premises for maximum effect.

-The Intruder Alarm Sensors
+The Intruder Alarm Sensors: How Does it Work?

-PIR sensors work by detecting infrared light.
 This infrared light is given off by a moving object or person that emits heat.
 Door and window sensors are used to detect when a door or window is opened.
 These can be connected to the control panel or a keypad, and can also be used with other sensors to trigger an alarm.
-Typically they are powered by batteries.
+Typically, they are battery-powered.

 Intruder Alarm Sensors Installation